Comparing 8053 the 8421 Cranes

 That said, I'm keeping my pair of 8421s (have one built each way) and really want to get a 8053 mostly for the b model.
 When I get an 8053, I'll build the main model, play for a day with it, and then build the B and probably keep it that way.
 That harbor crane just looks cool and is so unique.

-Now playing as Jack Pine in Walter Kovac's Unrest in the Forest Mafia
+Won as scum Jack Pine in Walter Kovac's Unrest in the Forest Mafia

 Scum killed and lost as town Maurice Teichman - Representative from Technic Valley in Tamamono's Party Lines Mafia

 Scum-killed night one but won as town Storm in speedy's Cosplay Mafia